House panel OKs free lunch in schools

 The House Education panel has approved a measure that seeks to provide poor schoolchildren free nutritious lunch.

-House Bill 3276 or the National School Lunch Act of the Philippines (NSLAP), authored by Deputy Minority Leader Harry Roque of Kabayan party-list, provides qualified students in public and private schools one free lunch on every school day where students are required to attend activities.
+House Bill 3276 or the National School Lunch Act of the Philippines (NSLAP), authored by Deputy Minority Leader Harry Roque of Kabayan party-list, seeks to provide qualified students in public and private schools one free lunch on every school day where students are required to attend activities.

 “This is important because there are 12.2 million Filipino children who are malnourished, and half of them are extremely malnourished.
 Yet, we have P1 trillion unspent budget.
 We have to spend that to feed these children,” Roque said in an interview.